8 products

 • Commander identity: Your commander defines your deck’s colours and style.

-• Multiplayer focus: Usually 4-player pods, meaning politics and table dynamics matter as much as raw power.
+• Multiplayer focus: Usually pods with four players, meaning politics and table dynamics matter as much as raw power and strategy.

 • Varied win conditions: Life total reduction, “combo” wins, overwhelming armies, alternate win conditions (like Laboratory Maniac or Approach of the Second Sun).